IotchulindraRai/123-Essential-JavaScript-Interview-Questions/README.md

 # 123-JavaScript-Interview-Questions

-This book's goal is to help javascript frontend developers prepare for technical job interviews through a collection of carefully compiled questions.
+This book's goal is to help javascript frontend developers prepare for technical job interviews through a collection of carefully compiled questions. **Good-Luck**

 ## Want to buy a book in paper form?
 Want some badass flashcards?